Skip to content

 When installing a bath into a bathroom, there's no doubt that the cheapest option is to have a standard bath put in with a matching bath panel.
 These are the easiest and most common installations that are suitable for virtually any bathroom.

-Including an inset bath in your design plan will usually increase the cost to some degree, simply because of the extra work that will g into installing them.
+Including an inset bath in your design plan will usually increase the cost to some degree, simply because of the extra work that will go into installing them.
 For example, there may be extra carpentry required for creation of the platform that tub will need to be 'inset' into and there might be more materials required, like tiles, in order to complete the finish.

-Doing a comparison on the numbers between a standard and inset bath installation with your installer will quickly establish whether your budget will allow for the extra cost.
+Doing a comparison on the numbers between a standard bath and inset bath installation with your installer will quickly establish whether your budget will allow for the extra cost.

 Inset whirlpool baths at LunaSpas.com